UO Libraries Open Access Article & Book Processing Charge (OA-APC & BPC) Award Fund, renewed and updated for 2023-24

 During the 2020-21 year, the University of Oregon Libraries, in collaboration with the UO Senate Subcommittee on Open Access, launched an Article Processing Charge Award to all UO researchers publishing in Open Access Journals.
-It has been renewed again for 2022-23, with an additional fund to support the publication of Open Access Books (launched in 2021-22).
+It has been renewed again for 2023-24, with an additional fund to support the publication of Open Access Books.

 As more high-quality journals across the humanities, social sciences, and sciences turn to an article-fee based Open Access publishing model, researchers are encountering a new financial barrier to publishing: the Article Processing Charge (APC).
 Yet, Open Access publishing provides much greater access to research in a way that subscription-fee based publishing cannot, and the UO Libraries is pursuing many ways to support high-quality Open Access publishing efforts, including this Article Processing Charge Award.